MPC of Uncertain Nonlinear Systems with Meta-Learning for Fast Adaptation of Neural Predictive Models: Problem Formulation

 Assume that we have access to a dataset containing input and output trajectories generated by $N_s$ different source systems in the form of \eqref{eqn:sys}, where the $k$-th system is parameterized by some vector $\theta_k$ sampled from the distribution $\Theta$.
 It is important to know that $\theta_k$ need not to be known.
 We represent the source dataset as

 where $T^k$ is the length of trajectory produced by the $k$-th system, and $\theta_k\sim\Theta$ for each $k\in\{1,\cdots, N_s\}$.
 Our objective is to learn an aggregated NSSM by leveraging the source data $\mathcal{D}_{\text{source}}$.
 This aggregated model should have the ability to be quickly adapted to other systems only using small datasets and without explicitly estimating $\theta$.
-Later, we discuss how to update the dataset by incorporating the trajectories produced by MPC on the source systems.